openlearnnitj/openlearn-backend/README.md

 ## Contributing

 We welcome contributions!
+Please read our [Contributing Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md) before getting started.

-Here's how:
+Here's how to contribute:

 1. **Fork** the repository
 2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)